 Personally, my answer has always been a food joint.
-But I am pretty sure that there are much more soon-to-be-restaurateurs out there than the number of existing restaurants.
-I have never really taken a step further in planning a food joint which in itself is a proof enough that it is not my cup of hot chocolate.
-I also tend to believe that the buzz around has developed a notion that owning a company is too damn cool!
-But this buzz doesn’t address the fact that RUNNING a company is where the dirty work lies
+But I am pretty sure that there are much more soon-to-be-restaurateurs out there than the number of existing restaurants!
+I have never really taken a step further in planning a food joint which in itself is a proof enough that it is not my cup of green tea.
+I also tend to believe that this entrepreneurship buzz around has developed a notion that owning a startup is too damn cool!
+But this buzz doesn’t address the fact that RUNNING a startup is where the dirty work lies.

-Now while we are at it, and I being an MBA, let me jot down few of my thoughts on business,
+Now while we are at it, and I being an MBA, let me jot down some of my thoughts on business,

-– A small town named Ambur (my blog on it here) is famous for its biryani and shoes from the top brands at rock bottom prices.
-Open the India’s biggest Bata outlet there and you can expect to sell not more than one pair everyday!
+A small town named Ambur (my blog on it here) is famous for its biryani and shoes from the top brands at rock bottom prices.
+Open the India’s biggest Bata outlet (or your own startup shoes brand) there and you can expect to sell not more than one pair everyday!
 Customer focus drives business.
-You may love Bata all you want but Ambur is happy with their low price shoes
+You may love your shoes startup all you want but Ambur is happy with their low priced branded shoes.